 LLC Organizer: Everything You Need to Know

 An LLC organizer is the person or entity who files the documents for formation of the LLC in the state.
 3 min read

-An LLC organizer is the person or entity who files the documents for formation of the LLC in the state.
+An LLC organizer files the business's formation documents.
 The paperwork is typically filed with the Secretary of State's office, and every LLC is required to have at least one organizer.
-After the LLC is set up and formed, the organizer usually gives up all of the power to the members of the LLC.
+After the LLC is set up and formed, the organizer usually gives his or her power to the members of the LLC.

-What is an LLC?
+What Is an LLC?